zegl/kube-score/README.md

   -ignore-container-cpu-limit
     	Disables the requirement of setting a container CPU limit -threshold-ok int
     	The score threshold for treating an score as OK.
 Must be between 1 and 10 (inclusive).
-Scores graded below this threshold is WARNING or CRITICAL. (default 10)
+Scores graded below this threshold are WARNING or CRITICAL. (default 10)
   -threshold-warning int
     	The score threshold for treating a score as WARNING.
-Values this threshold CRITICAL. (default 5) -v	Verbose output
+Grades below this threshold are CRITICAL.
+Must be between 1 and 10 (inclusive). (default 5)
+  -v	Verbose output
 ```